Israeli soldiers kill Palestinian woman in West Bank

 Violence and deadly confrontations have become more frequent in the occupied West Bank since Israel announced plans late last year to expand settlements and the Palestinians won de-facto statehood recognition at the United Nations in November.

-Palestinian Prime Minister Salam Fayyad issued a statement calling for “strong condemnation from the international community” of these shootings, and urged “immediate intervention to compel Israel to desist from these serious attacks on our people”.

-Reporting by Mamoun Wazwaz in Hebron and Ali Sawafta in Ramallah; Writing by Noah Browning; Editing by Alison Williams
+Reporting by Mamoun Wazwaz in Hebron and Ali Sawafta in Ramallah; Writing by Noah Browning; Editing by Alistair Lyon